-national the

-regulatory process.

-authorities

-in

-consultatio

-n with

-school in

-cooperatio

-n with the

-social

-partners.

-Also,

-vocational

-schools are

-obliged to

-design a

-study/lear

-ning

-programm

-e which

-must be

-submitted

-to the

-national/g

-overnment

-regulatory

-authority

-for

-approval.

-~pp.o.u.
+^{} The share of the study programme determined by the school in cooperation with the social partners is limited, which is triggered by the identification of the job opportunities within the sector.
+It is mostly determined by the national regulatory authorities in consultation with school in cooperation with the social partners.
+Also, vocational schools are obliged to design a study/learning programme which must be submitted to the national/government regulatory authority for approval.